hashicorp/vagrant/.github/ISSUE_TEMPLATE/bug-report.md

 Please note that the Vagrant issue tracker is in priority reserved for bug reports and enhancements.
 For general usage questions, please use
 HashiCorp Discuss: https://discuss.hashicorp.com/c/vagrant/24 Thank you!

-When submitting a bug report, please provide the minimal configuration and requirement information necessary to reliably reproduce the issue.
+When submitting a bug report, please provide the minimal configuration and required information necessary to reliably reproduce the issue.
 It should include a basic Vagrantfile that only contains settings to reproduce the described behavior.

 **Tip:** Before submitting your issue, don't hesitate to remove the above introductory text, possible empty sections (e.g. References), and this tip.